 Give advice where it seems warranted, but try to do so in terms of principles students can apply in the future, rather than as fixes to specific problems in their paper.
 For example, instead of: “You should insert a sentence here that says…,” try this: “When I read this kind of paper, I want to see an explicit statement of the question or problem that will be addressed so I can understand where the paper is headed.
 What would that statement be in your paper?”

 Let students know what’s working.
 While you will want to let students know about difficulties you have trying to make sense of their drafts, you should also let them know what’s good.
 These comments will encourage them to keep doing the things they’re doing well.
 Even brief comments such as “This is clear” or “I’m following you here” or “That’s pretty convincing” give students valuable information.

 If you are interested in becoming a volunteer reader, please fill out the NEW READER SURVEY

 At the beginning of the semester, we’ll tell you which courses participate in the Project for the upcoming term.
 Next, we get the instructors to help us match you with the right student, and then we send you and your student all the details!
-You can see this semester’s courses here: FALL 2020 COURSES
+You can see this semester’s courses here: SPRING 2021 COURSES

 Your expertise may not be needed each semester.
 The Reader Project does not determine which courses are offered.
 Instructors participate with their writing intensive courses on a voluntary basis.
 Students only participate if they want to.
 We act as intermediary, connecting you, our volunteer readers, with our students.
 We are, however, thankful for having you among our expert readers.